Quattr Scores

 Mobile SEO vs. Desktop SEO: Rich Results Display

 With less screen size on mobile, the information that appears on the SERP is condensed and prioritized differently.
-Mobile search tends to focus more on rich results, such as image and video results, and less on SERP features, such as knowledge panels and featured snippets.
+Mobile search tends to focus more on rich results, such as image and video results, but also includes SERP features, such as knowledge panels and featured snippets.
 The SERP display on mobile devices is more minimalist than on desktop, prioritizing rich results.

 Other SERP features, such as Landmarks, Things to Do, and Google My Business results, can occupy the space at the top of mobile SERP.
 It makes information easily accessible and pushes other organic search results further down the page.